department-of-veterans-affairs/va.gov-team/products/public-websites/yellow-ribbon-mvp/research/research-findings.md

 3. 8 of the 10 users we spoke to stated they **already had a few schools selected** when they began researching their education benefits.
 The majority don't approach this task with a browsing mindset.
-To learn more about benefits they initially heard about as they transitioned out of the military, users primairly use Google, and then follow-up with the school to confirm what they learned. *"I would not go to a school that didn't have the experience running one of these [benefit] programs"*
+To learn more about benefits they initially heard about as they transitioned out of the military, users primarily use Google, and then follow-up with the school to confirm what they learned. *"I would not go to a school that didn't have the experience running one of these [benefit] programs"*

-   - Most users we spoke to don't currently rely on the VA for education or benefit information.  *"I'd start on the VA website, and get confused and lost in the infinite pages that lead back to each other, and then just google and go to the military websites that essentially decrypt the VA website"*
+   - Most users don't currently rely on the VA for education or benefit information.  *"I'd start on the VA website, and get confused and lost in the infinite pages that lead back to each other, and then just google and go to the military websites that essentially decrypt the VA website"*

    - Many users were focused on the Post-9/11 GI Bill benefit more than others because of it's comprehensive coverage of education costs *and* housing.

    When asked to use va.gov to research Yellow Ribbon information, only one user was successfully able to find the Yellow Ribbon page without site search.
 The information on the Yellow Ribbon page was easily understood by the majority of the users (see additional insights below for questions raised during the sessions)

-4. **Users were able to complete research on Yellow Ribbon schools with the current presentation of Yellow Ribbon information** (accordion set listed by state containing links to individual state page with tabular list of schools).
-Comparison would be a manual process for them with this content format.
-Since users had schools in mind when seeking out Yellow Ribbon information, navigating by state was easy for them, and they quickly understood schools were listed alphabetically in the table.
+4. Users were easily able to complete research on both the current presentation of Yellow Ribbon information, and the prototype.

+   - Since users had schools in mind when seeking out Yellow Ribbon information, navigating by state was easy for them, and they quickly understood schools were listed alphabetically in the table.
 Three opportunities to improve the UX were identified:
      - 2 of the 3 users commented that some kind of filter would be helpful, but they were still able to find what they were looking for.
-   - One user expressed frustration having to contiunously scroll up and down to verify what the column he was looking at meant
+     - One user expressed frustration having to continuously scroll up and down to verify what the column he was looking at meant
-   - Starting with a geographic location made it unintuitive to find online programs.
-"Trying to identify an online school by the state that it's based out of might make it difficult"
+     - Starting with a geographic location made it unintuitive to find online programs. *"Trying to identify an online school by the state that it's based out of might make it difficult"*

-5. **Using the prototype, users were easily able to complete research on Yellow Ribbon schools, and compare options**.
-Multiple users reacted postiively to the simplicity and straightforward presentation of the content on the intital landing screen.
+   - Multiple users reacted positively to the simplicity and straightforward presentation of the content in the prototype.
 Points of confusion for users were a result of the language and content rather than the user interface itself.
      - A user with TBI/PTSD commented on the landing page: *"A lot of white space keeps it from getting cluttered in my mind."*
      - *"This to me is a lot easier than having to scroll through a bunch of stuff.
 I prefer things where I can just type it in, search, and be done."*
      - A user comment on the results page: *"I think that breaks it down without giving an overwhelming amount of information"*

-6. Some language was confusing and/or ambiguous to users at first.
+5. Some language was confusing and/or ambiguous to users at first.
 After looking through the search results, and comparing values against one another, they had a better guess as to what certain pieces of information meant, but weren't fully confident.
 Many users stated they would contact a person the school (admissions or VA Resource office) to confirm benefit information.

    - The **Maximum Benefit Amount** label left users unsure whether that applied to a specific period of time, and if so, what that timeframe might be.
    - The term "**unlimited**" (benefit amount and number of students) was confusing to users who didn't have a strong understanding of how the Yellow Ribbon program worked (7 of 10)  *"What does unlimited mean?
 Everything has a limit."*